Many women experience breast pain. Breast pain may occur in one or both breasts.

 For breast pain related to pregnancy, wearing a firm, supportive bra, taking acetaminophen, or both, can help.

-Stopping use of birth control pills or hormone therapy may help relieve symptoms.
+Stopping use of birth control pills or endocrine therapy may help relieve symptoms.

 If a specific disorder is identified as the cause, the disorder is treated.
 For example, if a cyst is the cause, draining the fluid from the cyst usually relieves the pain.